 We have seen some cases of plagiarism in Core Humanities involving students who copied assignments from other students who took the course in a previous semester, or students who collaborated on assignments and turned in virtually identical answers to the questions.
 Note that under UNR's academic dishonesty policy, these actions are punishable with academic or disciplinary sanctions for ALL of the students involved—i.e., those who assist cheating students as well as the cheating students themselves.
 Copying another student's work places that student at risk of an academic dishonesty charge as well as you.
 Do not copy other students' work, and do not allow your own work to be used in this way.

-The university’s Academic Standards policy lists the following possible punishments for plagiarism and other forms of academic dishonesty:
+The university’s Academic Standards policy lists the following possible sanctions for plagiarism and other forms of academic dishonesty:

 (1) filing a final grade of “F”; (2) reducing the student’s final course grade one or two full grade points; (3) awarding a failing mark on the test or paper in question; (4) requiring the student to retake the test or resubmit the paper.

-The most common punishment applied in the Core Humanities program is to file a final grade of F. Students may not withdraw from a course to avoid an F for academic dishonesty, and it cannot be removed by retaking the course.
+The most common sanction applied in the Core Humanities program is to file a final grade of F. Students may not withdraw from a course to avoid an F for academic dishonesty, and it cannot be replaced by retaking the course.
+An F grade for academic dishonesty is not subject to the grade appeal process.
 The F grade stays on the transcript permanently and is calculated into the GPA, which could affect the student’s academic standing, scholarships, financial aid, or graduation plans.
-The F is not subject to a grade appeal unless the student has reason to believe that other students charged with academic dishonesty in the same section of the course received a lighter sanction.
 In addition, all incidents of plagiarism and cheating are reported to the Office of Student Conduct and become part of the student’s academic record.
 Potential employers as well as the directors of graduate and professional programs to which students may apply can request copies of these records, in which case the academic dishonesty charge will be disclosed.

-A student accused of academic dishonesty may appeal the charge at an academic integrity hearing.
+A student accused of academic dishonesty may appeal the charge by contacting the Core Humanities director, who will pass the appeal on to the Office of Student Conduct to arrange for an academic integrity hearing.
 A board comprised of faculty and students will examine the evidence to see if plagiarism or cheating occurred.
 The board bases its decision on the evidence, not the student’s intent.
 Whether the action was intentional or accidental is irrelevant at an academic integrity hearing.
 This is why it is so important to understand what constitutes plagiarism and cheating and avoid actions that could be construed as academic dishonesty.
 If you are not sure whether an action you are contemplating is allowed, either don’t do it or check with your instructor first.